Tag Archives: fellowship with God

 The Biblical view of rest

-Last week we asked the question, “Do you need rest?”
+Earlier in this series, we asked the question, “Do you need rest?”
 We examined the three (3) biblical rests God has provided for His Covenant people.
 Sabbath rest, Canaan rest, and Eternal rest.

 We concluded that accessing these rests is possible through development of an intimate relationship with God.
 Our rest can be found in listening to His voice and obeying Him.
 We closed with Lawrence O. Richards’ explanation that Christians often struggle with learning how to enter God’s rest.
 God’s rest is a place of confidence and contentment that can only be found in relationship with Him.